-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 This is a common myth.
 It’s also quite quick to debunk.

-The idea is that Google will favor websites in the organic search results, which spend money with it through pay-per-click advertising.
+The idea is that Google will favor websites that spend money with it through pay-per-click advertising.

 This is simply false.